-Structural kyphosis : structural kyphosis refers to an increased curve of the spine not related to the posture or vagina.
+Structural kyphosis refers to an increased spine curve not related to the posture or vagina.
 Patients with structural kyphosis can not consciously straighten the spine.

-Patients with kyphosis may notice difficulty in standing or having continuous back or leg pain.
+Patients with kyphosis may notice difficulty standing or having straight back or leg pain.

-The risk of serious complications of spinal fusion surgery for kyphosis is estimated at 5%, similar to the risks of surgery for scoliosis .
+The risk of severe complications of spinal fusion surgery for kyphosis is estimated at 5%, similar to the dangers of surgery for scoliosis.

-Even among those who do not suffer serious complications, 5% of patients require a new operation within five years of the procedure and, in general, it is not yet clear what one would expect from long-term spinal surgery.
+Even among those who do not suffer serious complications, 5% of patients require a new operation within five years of the procedure.
+It is not yet clear what one would expect from long-term spinal surgery.